 Proposal for High Frequency Rail in the Québec City – Toronto Corridor

-On-time service and congestion in the Québec City - Windsor Corridor from sharing tracks with freight trains.
-This not only impacts our on-time performance, but it means that our train schedules and frequencies are dependent on the access we are granted by the infrastructure owners.
+We are currently sharing the tracks we operate on with freight trains who have right-of-way over our passenger trains.
+This not only impacts our on-time performance due to heavy congestion on the tracks, but it also means that our train schedules and frequencies are dependent on the access we are granted by the infrastructure owners.

 High Frequency Rail is VIA Rail Canada’s proposal to transform passenger rail service in Canada.
 It will create new trains on dedicated tracks between major centres (Québec City-Montréal-Ottawa-Toronto).